1979 Rhodesian general election: Electoral system

 Under the agreement of 1978, the new Zimbabwe Rhodesia House of Assembly was to consist of 100 members.
 20 were to be elected on the old roll with property, income and education qualifications, which most black citizens did not meet, and which was previously used to elect the majority of the Rhodesia House of Assembly.
 72 seats were elected by the "Common Roll" which every adult in the country had a vote.
 Owing to the lack of an electoral roll, voters were instead marked with ink on their fingers to stop multiple voting.
 Once the 92 members had been elected, they assembled to vote for eight White non-constituency members.
 All the candidates for these posts were members of the Rhodesian Front.

 The 20 White Roll members were elected from new constituencies made up of combinations of the previous constituencies.
 The Common Roll members were elected by province using a closed list system.
 It was intended to set up a full electoral register and institute single-member constituencies for future elections.

 Campaign

 The main question in the election campaign was how many Africans would vote in the common roll election.
 The Patriotic Front parties, Zimbabwe African National Union and Zimbabwe African People's Union, pledged to disrupt the election and called for a boycott.
 By 1979, all of Rhodesia apart from the central area between Salisbury and Bulawayo was under a form of martial law due to attacks by the Patriotic Front's armies, the Zimbabwe African National Liberation Army (ZANLA) and Zimbabwe People's Revolutionary Army (ZIPRA).

 In the event the turnout was quite respectable in Mashonaland, although somewhat depressed in Manicaland and Victoria.
 In Matabeleland South, where ZIPRA was strongest, the turnout was lowest.

+Conduct

+Neither the nine-member Freedom House observer team or any other international observer teams reported any 'serious irregularities surrounding the counting or tabulation of the poll.'
+The subsequent Freedom House report noted that all major parties which wished to participate were free to nominate candidates and that any pressures to vote for a particular party 'did not affect the final returns sufficiently to discredit the general results of the elections.'
+The report concluded that, although the election was not 'fully democratic', 'Rhodesia had never had so inclusive and free an election'.